empathyco/x-archetype/docs/deployment.md

 | staging     | main       |           |
 | production  | main       | release-* |

-So everytime that a commit is made in main (merge PR, commit directly on main...etc), the changes are going to be deployed in `staging` and a tag should be needed to deploy on `test` or `production`.
+Every time a commit is made to `main`, the changes are going to be deployed to `staging`.
+To deploy to `test` or `production` the correspondent tag must be created.

 Every PR created will be deployed as a [PR Preview](./pr-preview.md)